Skip to content

 • 1 mug of Red Pepper

-Combine in 10 litres of water and store in an airtight container.
+Then, combine in 10 liters of water and store in an airtight container.

 Add Impact to Your Inbox